GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 {% Aside %}
 You may want to use a one-time passcode for identity or payment verification.
 However, asking users to manually enter a code or copy it from an email or an SMS text is error-prone and a source of friction.
-You can find out better ways to enable one-time passcodes from our article [SMS OTP form best practices](/sms-otp-form).
+Learn about better ways to enable one-time passcodes in [SMS OTP form best practices](/sms-otp-form).
 {% endAside %}